webpack/stylelint-webpack-plugin/README.md

 - Type: `Boolean`
 - Default: `false`

-Will always return errors, if set to `true`.
+The errors found will always be emitted, to disable set to `false`.

 #### `emitWarning`

 - Type: `Boolean`
 - Default: `false`

-Will always return warnings, if set to `true`.
+The warnings found will always be emitted, to disable set to `false`.

 #### `failOnError`

 - Type: `Boolean`
 - Default: `false`

-Will cause the module build to fail if there are any errors, if set to `true`.
+Will cause the module build to fail if there are any errors, to disable set to `false`.

 #### `failOnWarning`